KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - SoundLimiter = 1
   - Enables the SDL mix‑bus limiter.
 Set to 0 to disable.
+- SoundSDLDynEnabled = 1
+  - Enables the SDL crowd attenuation heuristic.
+Set to 0 to keep SDL channels at full gain regardless of loud-channel count.
 - SoundDSDynEnabled = 1
   - Enables DirectSound dynamic attenuation.
 Set to 0 to disable.